juanpaweb/Android-SDK/docs/user-profilation.md

 ## Link External Data to a NearIT Profile

-You might want to keep a reference between the data hosted on you DBs and NearIT data.
-You can do it by setting the user ID explicitly.
+You might want to sync NearIt profile related data with an external CRM system.
+To do so, you can store the NearIT profileId into your system, when the user first logs in.
+Then, on subsequent logins (on the same or on other devices) you can fetch the previously stored NearIT profileId for that user from your system and set it locally with:
 ```java
 NearItUserProfile.setProfileId(context, profileId);
 ```
 You can then set the relevant user-data to this profile with the aforementioned methods.

 This way, you will have a reference between NearIT data and your others data sources.
 Please keep in mind that you will be responsible of storing our profile identifier in your system.